Kuns History, Family Crest & Coats of Arms

 Early Origins of the Kuns family

-Devon or Somerset.
+The surname Kuns was first found in Kenn in either Devon or Somerset.
 The latter, was "the place that was for many generations the property of the Ken family, of whose manorial residence, now modernised, the moat is still discernible.
 Thomas Ken, their descendant, was created Bishop of Bath and Wells by Charles II., and was one of the seven prelates sent to the Tower by James II."
-CITATION[CLOSE]

 Early History of the Kuns family

 This web page shows only a small excerpt of our Kuns research.
 Another 180 words (13 lines of text) covering the years 1086, 1170, 1086, 1176, 1332, 1685, 1753, 1637 and 1711 are included under the topic Early Kuns History in all our PDF Extended History products and printed products wherever possible.